 After students enroll at WVSOM,

-As required at health care facilities in which clinical education takes place, and
+As required for doctoral students at health care facilities in which clinical education takes place, and

 As set forth in Section 8.2.2 of this policy.

 In addition to the Drug Tests required in Section 8.2.1, a student may be required to submit to Drug Test(s) if the student has engaged in or based on reasonable suspicion is believed to have engaged in any Prohibited Activity.
 Reasonable suspicion shall be determined by the appropriate Associate Dean listed in Section 8.2.3 below after an investigation of the facts and circumstances leading to the belief that the student has engaged in a Prohibited Activity.